 - Translated into 12 languages

 - Film - starred Mary Pickford in 1920 and Haley Mills in 1960

 - Death - May 21, 1920

 Eleanor Hodgman Porter became a remarkable woman of history, and achieved a rare distinction internationally in the 20th century as an American novelist.
 With Pollyanna her fictional and uplifting story of an orphaned girl with a sunny attitude, Eleanor H. Porter not only invented the most optimistic literary heroine - glad and cheerful Pollyanna - she created an English-language word that then shaped the world's notion of extreme gladness.
-This week the Connecticut River Bank community signage across from the Town Building recognizes historic Littleton, as the birthplace of the author.

 Traveling along Littleton's Main Street, it has become commonplace to look up at the library lawn to see Pollyanna in her jubilant pose, and notice others as well admiring the bronze sculpture.
 The granite pedestal bears an inscription that reveals the gem of Littleton's history and essential tribute, "Author Eleanor Hodgman Porter (1868-1920) was born and lived in Littleton, New Hampshire.
 In 1913, she created the cheerful Pollyanna, the world-famous character whose very name inspires an understanding of gladness and optimism."

 The Pollyanna book was an immediate success on the best seller lists, and sold over a million copies reaching Europe and the United States in the first year.
 Other novels by Eleanor H. Porter followed on the best seller lists, her sequel of Pollyanna Grows Up (1915), Miss Billy and Just David.
 By 1920, there had been 47 printings of the book and the story had been made into a Broadway play and Hollywood movie.